oluwaseyiolukoya/propertyhub_v1/docs/BACKEND_SETUP_GUIDE.md

 psql postgres

 # Create database
-CREATE DATABASE propertyhub;
+CREATE DATABASE contrezz;

 # Create user (optional, or use default postgres user)
-CREATE USER propertyhub_user WITH PASSWORD 'your_secure_password';
+CREATE USER contrezz_user WITH PASSWORD 'your_secure_password';
-GRANT ALL PRIVILEGES ON DATABASE propertyhub TO propertyhub_user;
+GRANT ALL PRIVILEGES ON DATABASE contrezz TO contrezz_user;

 # Exit
 \q